 November 2021 – 2023 in Kapnick Caribbean Garden

-Over the course of three weeks, North Carolina-based sculptor and environmental artist Patrick Dougherty, his son, Sam, and handpicked local volunteers will transform approximately 30,000 pounds of willow saplings into an immersive structure on the Kapnick Caribbean Garden lawn.
-Only once the sculpture is complete will Dougherty name it, choosing a title that reflects its shape, location, or the feeling it evokes.
+North Carolina-based sculptor and environmental artist Patrick Dougherty, his son, Sam, and handpicked local volunteers have transformed approximately 30,000 pounds of willow saplings into an immersive structure on the Kapnick Caribbean Garden lawn.
 The work will remain on-site for approximately two years.

 STICKWORK is the signature sculpture of environmental artist, Patrick Dougherty, who has created these site-specific, interactive community art installations all over the world.
 They are instantly recognizable by their organic, twisting forms made of sticks and whimsical silhouettes.